cloudnloud/teams/README.md

 - What makes a good SRE?
 - What is toil in SRE?
 - What is the goal of SRE?
-- What is site reliability engineering?
-- Who are site reliability engineers and what do they do?

 https://www.gremlin.com/site-reliability-engineering/how-to-become-a-top-notch-sre/